 Professor Cásares teaches graduate writing workshops in fiction and seminars on the role of place in literature.

-Peter LaSalle’s books include the novels Strange Sunlight (Texas Monthly Press, 1984) and Mariposa’s Song (Texas Tech University Press, 2012) and five short story collections, The Graves of Famous Writers (University of Missouri Press, 1980), Hockey Sur Glace (Breakaway Books, 1996), Tell Borges if You See Him (University of Georgia Press, 2007), What I Found Out about Her (University of Notre Dame Press, 2014), and Sleeping Mask (Bellevue Literary Press, forthcoming 2017); and a collection of travel esaays, The City at Three P.M.
+Peter LaSalle is the author of two novels and five short story collections, most recently Sleeping Mask (Bellevue Literary Press, 2017) and What I Found Out About Her (University of Notre Dame Press, 2014), as well as a collection of essays on literature and travel, The City at Three P.M.
 (Dzanc Books, 2015).
-His fiction has appeared in many magazines and anthologies, such as Paris Review, Tin House, Zoetrope, Best American Short Stories, Best of the West, Sports’ Best Short Stories, Best American Fantasy, Best American Mystery Stories and Prize Stories: The O. Henry Awards.
-He has received an NEA Fellowship, the Flannery O’Connor Award, the Richard Sullivan Prize in Short Fiction, and the Award for Distinguished Prose from the Antioch Review.
+His fiction fiction has appeared in many magazines and anthologies, such as Paris Review, Tin House, Zoetrope, Best American Short Stories, Best of the West, Sports’ Best Short Stories, Best American Fantasy, Best American Mystery Stories and Prize Stories: The O. Henry Awards.
+He has contributed nonfiction (essays, articles, and reviews) to The Nation, Africa Today, The Progressive, Commonweal, The Chicago Sun-Times, The Los Angeles Times, The New York Times, and The Best American Travel Writing.
+He has received an NEA Fellowship, the Flannery O’Connor Award, the Richard Sullivan Prize in Short Fiction, and the Award for Distinguished Prose from The Antioch Review.

-Professor LaSalle teaches graduate writing workshops in fiction and seminars on topics including the representation of time in modern literature, literature and painting, and imagined geographies in literature.
+Professor LaSalle teaches graduate writing workshops in fiction and seminars on topics in literature, in the past having regularly given a class in the metaphysical element in literature and painting.

 Elizabeth McCracken is the author of two story collections, Here’s Your Hat What’s Your Hurry (Turtle Bay 1993) and Thunderstruck (The Dial Press 2014), winner of The Story Prize; two novels, The Giant’s House (The Dial Press 1996), a finalist for the National Book Award in 1996, and Niagara Falls All Over Again (The Dial Press 2001); and a memoir, An Exact Replica of a Figment of My Imagination (Little, Brown, and Company 2008).
 She has received grants from the Michener/Copernicus Foundation, The Fine Arts Work Center in Provincetown, the NEA, The Guggenheim Foundation, The American Academy in Berlin, and the Radcliffe Insititue, and was named one of the 20 Best Young American Novelists by Granta.